michaelsboost/freestocks/README.md

 # 📈 Free Stock Referral Hub

-This is a fork of my Quick Links project, customized as a central place for **free stock offers** and **cash bonus deals** from major brokerages like Robinhood, Webull, and Moomoo.
+This is a fork of my Quick Links project, customized as a central hub for **free stock offers** and **cash bonus deals** from major brokerages like Robinhood, Webull, and Moomoo.

 ## 🔗 Live Site
 👉 [michaelsboost.com/freestocks](https://michaelsboost.com/freestocks)

 ## ✨ What You’ll Find

-- 🚀 Verified links to get free stocks or deposit bonuses
+- 🚀 Verified links to free stocks and deposit bonuses
-- 🏦 Offers from Robinhood, Webull, Moomoo, SoFi, Public, and more
+- 🏦 Deals from Robinhood, Webull, Moomoo, SoFi, Public, and more
-- 📲 Easy to navigate and mobile-optimized
+- 📲 Mobile-optimized and easy to navigate

 ## 👨‍💻 Tech Stack

+- HTML
-- HTML + Tailwind CSS
+- Tailwind CSS + PicoCSS
+- Alpine.js (for lightweight interactivity)
-- GitHub Pages hosted
+- Hosted on GitHub Pages
-- No JS dependencies

 ## 📬 Got a referral or suggestion?

-Open an issue or DM me on Twitter [@michaelsboost](https://twitter.com/michaelsboost)
+Open an issue or DM me on Twitter: [@michaelsboost](https://twitter.com/michaelsboost)

 ---